 but the way of the wicked leads to destruction.
 Psalm 1:1,4,6 (NIV)

-Father God, help us to reject those who would tempt us towards wickedness, and to choose company with those who build up our faith and lead us to live a better, more holy life.
-Teach us patience, love, and forgiveness towards all those You have placed around us.
+Father God, help us to avoid the temptation of wickedness, and to find and choose companions who strengthen and build up our faith and encourage us to live better, more holy lives.
+Grant us patience, love, and forgiveness towards all those You have placed around us.
+May we be an influence for good without being drawn into the lure of evil.
 We ask this in Jesus’ name, Amen.